bvincent1/rngrngrng/book/chapter2.md

 elements.
 He tried not to feel to literally about it.

 Pulling the monocular away, he leaned forwards and pulled his phone out, careful not to get it wet.
 Hunched over his phone, he dimmed the screen and checked for any replies from Rikki.
-She had responded with 'the front left'.
+She had responded with "3rd floor, far left".
 He pocketed his phone and pulled his monocular back up to his face to better examine the target unit.
 The monocular didn't have anything like a camera, night vision, or thermal imaging.
 Arthur had mostly used it recon, and didn't have the money to invest in something like that.
 He'd once had to take pictures through it via his phone, but that was the most technical he'd had to get.
 He slowly worked the focus and zoom until he could see into the unit via the balcony door and window.

 Since it was night he had a better time seeing inside the unit.
 Through the glass balcony door, he could make out a small couch and a desk with a monitor on it.
 He couldn't see much else through the door, and he couldn't see at all